caesarmario/big-mart-sales-preprocessing-SAS-studio/README.md

 ![Missing Values_1](https://github.com/caesarmario/big-mart-sales-preprocessing-SAS-studio/blob/main/Data%20Preprocessing/Missing%20Values%20-%201.png)<br>
 ![Missing Values_2](https://github.com/caesarmario/big-mart-sales-preprocessing-SAS-studio/blob/main/Data%20Preprocessing/Missing%20Values%20-%202.png)<br>
 👉 It can be seen that there are missing values in the “Item_Weight” column (1463 missing values) and the “Outlet_Size” column (2410 missing values).<br>
-👉 These missing values will be pre processed in the next section. <br>
+👉 These missing values will be pre processed in the next section.
+<br><br>
 [![](https://img.shields.io/badge/back%20to%20top-%E2%86%A9-blue)](#-table-of-contents)
 <br><br>